 Wait until the professional tech reviewers have had their say and the first batch of user reviews are in.
 This way you’ll know if there are any egregious or recurring hardware or software problems with the phone.
 If there are problems, what is being done about it?

-Think the overheating fiasco from Samsung and the iPhone X’s “green line of death”.
+Think about the overheating fiasco from Samsung and the iPhone X’s “green line of death”.